What Is a Term Loan?

 - Underwriting fees or closing costs

 Whether you’re seeking business loans or your own long-term personal loan, don’t forget to include these additional costs in your planning.
+Often, a business loan calculator can help.

 How do term loans work?